Controllers

 Controllers are tasked with two primary responsibilities: serving the requested data and constructing the corresponding response.

-To generate new controllers
+To generate new controllers,

-you may use the apiato:generate:controller
+you may use the apiato:make:controller

 interactive command:

-php artisan apiato:generate:controller
+php artisan apiato:make:controller

-Definition & Principles
+Definition and Principles

 Read Porto SAP Documentation (#Controllers).